joshxdev/coding/README.md

     col -= 1

     if not (0 <= row < 5 and 0 <= col < 5):
-        await ctx.send("Invalid coordinates!
+        await interaction.followup.send("Invalid coordinates!
 Use 1-5 for row and column.") return

     if (row, col) in game['revealed']:
-        await ctx.send("That cell is already revealed!")
+        await interaction.followup.send("That cell is already revealed!")
         return

     game['revealed'].add((row, col))